 CSX Corporation, Maryland Midland Shortline, and numerous truck lines provide railroad and truck freight service to Frederick County.
 Regular rail passenger service is provided by Amtrak and commuter rail services are provided by the Maryland Railroad Administration ("MARC") to Washington, D.C.
 Frederick County has four MARC train stations, a downtown Frederick City location and a suburban location just south of the City of Frederick, as well as MARC service from Brunswick and Point of Rocks.
 In addition, the Maryland Transit Administration provides commuter bus services to the Washington, D.C.
-Metropolitan Area Transit Shady Grove Metrorail station from various points in Frederick County.
+Metropolitan Area Transit Shady Grove Metrorail station and College Park via the Inter County Connector from various points in Frederick County.
 Regular passenger bus schedules are maintained by the Greyhound Corporation.
+Local fixed route and shuttle bus service and demand-response service in the County is provided by TRANSIT Services of Frederick County.
 The Frederick Municipal Airport is served by private, industrial, and charter aviation.
 Three major airports are within 60-miles of Frederick County - Dulles International, Reagan National and Baltimore-Washington International Thurgood Marshall airports.